RodrigoHernandez26/BotGrandesJogos/README.md

 # BotPontos
-Bot para a contabilização de pontos no discord
+Bot para a contabilização de pontos no discord.